databricks/koalas/docs/source/user_guide/faq.rst

 Does Koalas support Structured Streaming?
 -----------------------------------------

-No, Koalas does not support Structured Streaming.
+No, Koalas does not support Structured Streaming officially.

-You might still be able to use Koalas in `foreachBatch` as a workaround:
+As a workaround, you can use Koalas APIs with `foreachBatch` in Structured Streaming which allows batch APIs:

 .. code-block:: python